Decks and Ramps

 1. Excavation & Footing / Pilings Prior to Concrete;

-2. Building Structure Framing
+2. Structure Framing

 3. Final - Landing, stairs, railings